Chamber News Newsletter

-The Chamber sits on key committees and task forces of the Town of Gibsons and the Sunshine Coast Regional District.
+The Chamber sits on key committees and task forces of the Town of Gibsons, the Sunshine Coast Regional District and participate as a stakeholder in many Provincial and Federal government discussions that affect the Sunshine Coast.
 We monitor issues that affect the business community and advocate with all levels of government.
 Our focus is economic development.

 Following are some of the issues and projects that the Chamber is taking leadership in.

 The SCRD is currently working on an Agricultural Area Plan.
 Because the Gibsons Chamber views the development of our agricultural sector as an important opportunity for local economic development and also for the continued health of our communities, we are participating in this process.
 In February 2014, we sent in our response to the draft Plan, urging the SCRD to address market realities for local agriculture, and opportunities to create sustainable businesses that support families..

 The Gibsons and District Chamber of Commerce has released a position paper on the BC Ferries ‘engagement’ process.
 Echoing comments from other ferry communities, we wish to see the full participation of all stakeholders, including the business community, in a meaningful consultation process.

 The provincial government sets the terms of the contract under which BC Ferries operates, and it is the government’s responsibility to ensure that citizens receive a reliable service at a price that is sustainable and equitable with other transportation infrastructure provided to other residents of the province.

 We’ve prepared a PDF Summary of traffic on the Langdale route from 2006 to 2014.